NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/services/dps/metadata/_index.md

 If you already maintain this metadata in your own cataloguing systems, providing it through the Submission API is typically straightforward.
 The Dublin Core fields are well-defined, and in many cases mapping from your existing metadata formats is a one-time configuration effort.

 Ultimately, the metadata you provide in the DPS enables a higher degree of self-service.
 Authorized consumers can find and retrieve the content they are after without having to go through intermediaries, whether that is the original submitter, a catalogue team, or a preservation custodian.
 The searchable and retrievable layers together make the DPS a self-contained platform for discovery and access.

+The DPS is first and foremost a system for safeguarding data (see [Data management](/docs/services/dps/data/)).
+Metadata is what makes that data findable, trustworthy, and reusable.

 ## How metadata enters the DPS